openjs-foundation/cross-project-council/programs/README.md

  * accepted at the close of its final comment period.
 A Bootstrap member will merge the RFC's associated pull request, at which point the RFC will become 'active', or;

  * rejected by the Bootstrap team after public discussion has settled and comments have been made summarizing the rationale for rejection.
-A member of the working group should then close the RFC's associated pull request.
+A member of the group should then close the RFC's associated pull request.

 ## Minimum Viable Foundation program proposals: